Tigray rebels reject calls to leave neighbouring regions - RFI

 Addis Ababa (AFP)

-Rebel forces from Ethiopia's war-torn Tigray on Friday rebuffed US calls to leave neighbouring regions, one day after they seized famed UNESCO heritage site Lalibela.
+Rebel forces from Ethiopia's war-torn Tigray on Friday rebuffed US calls to leave neighbouring regions, one day after they seized famed UNESCO heritage site Lalibela, the latest turn in the nine-month conflict.

 "Nothing of the sort is going to happen unless the blockade is lifted," said Getachew Reda, spokesman for the Tigray People's Liberation Front (TPLF), referring to restrictions on humanitarian access.

-Northern Ethiopia has been wracked by conflict since last November, when Prime Minister Abiy Ahmed sent troops to topple the TPLF, the ruling party of Tigray which dominated national politics for nearly three decades before Abiy took office in 2018.
+Northern Ethiopia has been wracked by fighting since last November, when Prime Minister Abiy Ahmed sent troops to topple the TPLF, the then-ruling party of Tigray which dominated national politics for nearly three decades before Abiy took office in 2018.

 The move came in response to TPLF attacks on army camps, Abiy said.